-C) Facility Operations
+C) Facility Operation

 - (1) Grounds and Landscaping - (a) General.
-Unsurfaced and undeveloped areas must be maintained in their natural condition. - (b) The Concessioner will consult with the Service before any project to determine revegetation requirements. - (c) The Concessioner must conduct its business and daily activities in such a manner as to limit ground disturbance to the smallest area possible to reduce disturbance to soil and native plants and reduce the potential for the introduction and/or spread of non-native, invasive plant species. - (d) The Concessioner will survey for and control Wyoming State Designated Noxious Weeds and Teton County Declared Species.
-They will create an annual invasive plant treatment plan in consultation with NPS, request prior approval for pesticide use, and execute the plan. - (e) The Concessioner must keep the Concession Facilities free and clear of safety hazards (broken glass, sharp objects, etc.). - (f) The Concessioner must maintain and replace all log barriers within its assigned area. - (g) The Concessioner must ensure proper drainage control to protect landscapes, native vegetation, structures, facilities, improvements, and equipment while maintaining natural drainage patterns to the greatest extent possible. - (h) All imported material (i.e., sand, gravel, rock, rip-rap, etc.) must be obtained from a park-approved or county weed district-approved source to reduce the threat of nonnative and invasive vegetation being introduced to the park.
+Unsurfaced and undeveloped areas must be maintained in their natural condition. - (b) The Concessioner will consult with Service in advance of any project to determine revegetation requirements. - (c) The Concessioner must conduct its business and daily activities in such a manner to limit ground disturbance to the smallest area possible to reduce disturbance to soil and native plants and reduce the potential for the introduction and/or spread of non-native, invasive plant species. - (d) The Concessioner will survey for and control Wyoming State Designated Noxious Weeds and Teton County Declared Species.
+They will create an annual invasive plant treatment plan in consultation with NPS, request prior approval for pesticide use, and execute the plan. - (e) The Concessioner must keep the Concession Facilities free and clear of safety hazards (broken glass, sharp objects, etc.). - (f) The Concessioner must maintain and replace all log barriers within its assigned area. - (g) The Concessioner must ensure proper drainage control to protect landscapes, native vegetation, structures, facilities, improvements, and equipment while maintaining natural drainage patterns to the greatest extent possible. - (h) To reduce the threat of nonnative, invasive vegetation being introduced to the park, all imported material (i.e., sand, gravel, rock, rip-rap, etc.) must be obtained from a park approved or county weed district approved source.
 Teton County Weed and Pest has currently approved as weed-free the various Evans Construction pits in Teton County.
 If a new material source is requested, the Service will seek county-approved material source pits and/or perform a nonnative, invasive plant inspection. - (2) Firewood.
-Firewood must not be gathered in Grand Teton National Park.

-(3) Hazard Tree Removal

-- (a) Hazard Tree refers to a tree with a significant flaw that makes that tree an actual risk when coupled with a location in an identified public use area or Concession Facility.
-The Concessioner is responsible for all Hazard Tree removal. - (b) Within developed areas and road prisms, trees 6 inches diameter breast height (dbh) or less, with the potential to cause property damage or safety concerns either directly or indirectly (visibility obstructions), may be removed without consultation with the Service.
-All other Hazard Trees must have Service approval before removal. - (c) For a tree to be considered hazardous and eligible for removal through the Service's Hazard Tree program, it must meet three requirements: - Have a perceived flaw (failure and/or defect). - Due to its location, have a perceived threat to people, property, or resources. - Be greater than 6 inches in diameter. - (d) Stumps resulting from tree removal shall be flush cut level with the ground and no higher than 2" as measured from the uphill side.

-(4) Combustible Vegetation Removal
+Firewood must not be gathered in Grand Teton National Park. - (3) Hazard Tree Removal.
+Hazard Tree refers to a tree with a significant flaw that makes that tree an actual risk when coupled with a location in an identified public use area or Concession Facility.
+The Concessioner is responsible for all Hazard Tree removal. - (a) Within developed areas and road prisms, trees 6 inches diameter breast height (dbh) or less, with the potential to cause property damage or safety concerns either directly or indirectly (visibility obstructions), may be removed without consultation with the Service.
+All other Hazard Trees must have Service approval before removal. - (b) For a tree to be considered hazardous and eligible for removal through the Service's Hazard Tree program, it must meet three requirements: - Have a perceived flaw (failure and/or defect). - Due to its location, have a perceived threat to people, property, or resources. - Be greater than 6 inches in diameter. - (c) Stumps resulting from tree removal shall be flush cut level with the ground and no higher than 2" as measured from the uphill side. - (4) Combustible Vegetation Removal.